 Ahrefs is in search for the best solution that will accurately identify bad links, but so far, we haven't found a way that can be as precise as a manual review.
 Therefore, the whole process of detecting spammy links comes down to the following steps:

-1. Put a domain into Ahrefs Site Explorer tool and choose Backlink profile > Referring domains report from the left menu.
+1. Put a domain into Ahrefs Site Explorer tool and head to the Referring domains report from the left menu.
 You’ll get to see all the domains that link to a given website.

 2. You can now sort out these domains by various metrics.
 As you’re looking for low-quality websites, click the DR (Domain Rating) metric to sort them from the lowest DR to the highest.